TracyGH/ReportInactivePPLicenses/README.md

 # Report Inactive Power Platform Premium (user) Licenses
-Power Automate flow for Reporting Inactive** Premium/Per-User Power Platform Licenses

-### Become your organization's hero 🦸 by saving them some $$$ 💵 in Microsoft licensing fees!
+Use this Power Automate flow report to identify M365 accounts with inactive Power Platform premium user licenses and become your organization's hero 🦸 by saving them some $$$ 💵 in Microsoft licensing fees!

 #### 1. Download the _InactivePremiumPowerAutomateLicenses_20241022192410.zip_ file and import as Legacy Power Automate flow package.